The Way You Move: Kenny G and Earth, Wind & Fire cover

 In 2004, saxophonist Kenny G and Earth, Wind & Fire issued a cover of "The Way You Move" as a single on Arista Records.
 The song reached No. 12 on both the Billboard Adult Contemporary Songs chart and Billboard Smooth Jazz Songs chart.
 "The Way You Move" also reached No. 25 on the Billboard Adult R&B Songs chart.

 Overview

 "The Way You Move" appeared on Kenny G's 2004 LP At Last...The Duets Album and Earth, Wind & Fire's 2005 album Illumination.

 Critical reception

 People called the tune a "polyrythmic party".
-Matt Collar of Allmusic declared that "Earth, Wind & Fire pull a "no brainer" on OutKast's "The Way You Move."
+Matt Collar of Allmusic declared that "Earth, Wind & Fire pull a 'no brainer' on Outkast's 'The Way You Move.'"

-David Wild of Rolling Stone also proclaimed The Way You Move "could go down as the funkiest song" in Kenny G's catalog.
+David Wild of Rolling Stone said that this version "could go down as the funkiest song" in Kenny G's catalog.